 We swam, chatted and went for a walk.
 At the far side of the bay is a little cave.

-And the first of the steep steps up to the Bella Vista restaurant which has great views at the top.
+And the first of the steep steps up to the second restaurant on Voutoumi beach.
+Bella Vista bar and restaurant is set up on the cliff with great views over Voutoumi bay.

 Vrika beach Antipaxos

-After the boys and I went back to London our friends had a few days longer on Paxos.
-They visited Antipaxos almost every day and went to Vrika beach too.
+After the boys and I went back to London our friends spent a few more days on Paxos.
+They re-visited Antipaxos almost every day and went to Vrika beach as well as Voutoumi.

-Vrika is sandier than Voutoumi and has the same beautiful clear blue waters.
-Spiros taverna on the beach serves the local organic Antipaxos red wine.
+Vrika beach is sandier than Voutoumi and has the same beautiful clear blue waters.
+Spiros taverna on the beach serves excellent food and the local organic Antipaxos red wine.

 The shuttle boats run every day during the season as long as the sea is calm.
 This isn’t completely guaranteed but in fine weather a day trip to Antipaxos is a must if you’re staying on Paxos.